Back

 Why "Code & Value"?

-The title of my blog is more than just a play on words.
+The title is more than just a play on words.

-Code refers to my daily (and future) work with Python, Data Science, and Machine Learning.
-It also signifies a Code of Conduct – addressing the ethical standards by which we create and apply technology.
+Code refers to my work with Python, Data Science, and Machine Learning.
+It also signifies a Code of Conduct, the ethical standards by which we create and apply technology.

-Value denotes the values we assign within our code, but equally the core values we uphold, such as transparency, accountability, and curiosity.
+Value denotes the values we assign within our code, and equally the core values we uphold: transparency, accountability, curiosity.

-Code & Value embodies my belief: technology and ethics must go hand in hand.
+Code & Value embodies a belief: technology and ethics must go hand in hand.